-This coach may be equipped with the optional citizens band (CB) radio.
+This coach may be equipped with a citizens band (CB) antenna.
+The CB radio is an optional feature.
 This radio can be used to communicate with other travelers on the road.
 The model installed is a remote type.
 The hand held microphone/speaker contains the power, volume, and channel controls.
 Simply turn on using the power/volume control.
 Then select the channel you wish to monitor.
 Press the "Push-to-Talk-Switch" to transmit and release to receive.
 For more information regarding the operation of this CB radio, please consult the radio manufacturer's Owner's Manual.